niladrim006/PicsWorld/README.md

 # PicsWorld
-This is My first Application on Git as well as in Hosting program.
+This is My first Application on Git.